Rajesh Kava

 Rajesh Kava (born 18 March 1979) is an Indian voice actor, fluent in Hindi, Gujarati and English.

 He is best known for being the third Hindi dub-over voice artist for Daniel Radcliffe's role as Harry Potter, in the last three Harry Potter films, after it was passed on from Ami Trivedi's brother, Karan Trivedi.
-He also voiced for Orlando Bloom as Legolas in The Lord of the Rings film trilogy.
+He has also voiced for Orlando Bloom as Legolas in The Lord of the Rings film trilogy.